If you are looking for a vegan trifle recipe then you have come to the right place!

 I used to love trifle in my pre-vegan days… jelly, fruit, cake, custard and cream, all in one bowl, I mean what is not to like about that?!
-You can find vegan replacements for most products but I’ve never seen a vegan trifle so I decided to make one and it turned out so well.
+You can find vegan replacements for most products but I’ve never seen a ready made vegan trifle so I decided to make one and it turned out so well.
 I have to say it’s better than any of the dairy trifles I ate before going vegan.

 I made this Bakewell Tart flavour because I love it but if you want a plain one then you can just leave out the almond essence from the cake mixture.
 You could also use strawberries and strawberry jelly instead of raspberry.
 I bought the vegan jelly crystals in my local health food shop but if you can’t find it then you can buy it online, they sell it in Holland & Barrett.

 I used Soyatoo whipping cream for the topping which is a really great product, I whisk it for a few mins until it starts to hold it’s shape then it needs to go into the fridge to set.
 You could also use vegan squirty cream or coconut cream but I don’t like coconut cream as much.
-I also found it in my local health food shop but you can find it online here.
+I found it in my local health food shop but you can find it online here.

 For the custard layer I used a carton of Alpro custard but I have also used Bird’s custard powder before and made it up with Oatly Barista which worked just as well.
 The good thing about using Bird’s is that you can make it a little bit thicker, but it’s much easier to just buy a carton!